Understanding Machine Unlearning Through the Lens of Mode Connectivity

 \subsection{Influence of Training Dynamics on Mode Connectivity in Unlearning}

-Machine unlearning methods can be trained by techniques like curriculum learning (CL)~\citep{barbulescu2024textual,zhao2024what,cheng2024mubench} and second-order (SO) optimization~\citep{jia-etal-2024-soul,zhang2024towards}.
-MCU provides a principled approach to understand how these factors shape the optimization landscape in unlearning--particularly whether a barrier-free path exists between unlearned models in parameter space.
-To systematically analyze this, we define several novel experimental conditions based on training paradigms, optimization techniques, and data.
-These conditions allow us to investigate how the structure of the loss landscape responds to randomness, learning curricula, optimization strategies, and properties of forget set.
-Below, we describe each condition and its role in analyzing MCU.
-A summary of all conditions and their combinations is provided in Table~\ref{tab:setting}.

-\paragraph{Robustness Against Randomness} We begin with a classical mode connectivity setup: training two minimizers (unlearned models in our case) independently from different random seeds.
-This examines whether MCU is robust to stochasticity in optimization.

-\paragraph{Sensitivity to Training Curricula} Curriculum learning~\citep{bengio_cl}, where training data is introduced to a learner in a specific order, contributes to the efficacy of unlearning~\citep{zhao2024what,cheng2024mubench}.
-We investigate two CL-based settings: (a): models for both minimizers are trained with curriculum learning, \textbf{-CL} in Table~\ref{tab:setting}; and (b): one minimizer is obtained through curriculum learning and the other does not, \textbf{CL-Non-CL} in Table~\ref{tab:setting}.
+Unlearned models can be trained by various paradigms, such as curriculum learning (CL)~\citep{bengio_cl,barbulescu2024textual,zhao2024what,cheng2024mubench,cheng25d_interspeech} and second-order (SO) optimization~\citep{jia-etal-2024-soul,zhang2024towards}.
+To systematically analyze the impact of these factors, we define several novel experimental conditions and evaluate MCU under these conditions.
+For CL, we define two settings: (a): both endpoints are trained with CL (\textbf{-CL}); and (b): one endpoint is obtained through CL and the other does not (\textbf{CL-Non-CL}).
+Similar settings apply to SO.